Subsidized vs. Unsubsidized Student Loans: Understanding the Key Differences

 Benefits:

-• Government covers interest for years, potentially saving thousands.
+• Government covers interest during school, grace periods, and deferments, potentially saving thousands of dollars

 Drawbacks:

-• Borrowing limits may not cover full costs.
+• May not cover full cost of attendance

-Unsubsidized loans are also federal loans, but you’re responsible for all interest from the moment funds are disbursed, such as during school, grace periods, and deferments or forbearances.
+Unsubsidized loans are federal student loans where you’re responsible for all interest from the moment funds are disbursed.
+Interest accrues during school, grace periods, deferments, and forbearances.

-• Pay interest as it accrues (cheaper in the long run)
+• Pay interest as it accrues (cheaper in the long run and prevents capitalization)

-• Delay payment, but unpaid interest will be added to your principal (“capitalized”), increasing the total you owe
+• Delay payment, but unpaid interest will be added to your principal balance (“capitalized”), increasing the total amount you owe

 Eligibility: No financial need requirement.
-You must still file the FAFSA and meet general federal aid criteria (be enrolled at least half-time, be a U.S. citizen or eligible noncitizen, have satisfactory academic progress, and have no loan defaults).
+You must file the FAFSA and meet general federal aid criteria (be enrolled at least half-time, be a U.S. citizen or eligible noncitizen, maintain satisfactory academic progress, and have no loan defaults).

 Borrowing Limits: Higher than subsidized loans.
-Up to $31,000 total for dependent undergraduates and $57,500 for independent undergraduates.
-Graduate and professional students can borrow up to $138,500 in total unsubsidized loans.
+Dependent undergraduates can borrow up to $31,000 total, independent undergraduates up to $57,500, and graduate and professional students up to $138,500 in total unsubsidized loans.

-• Available to more students (no need requirement)
+• Available to more students since there’s no financial need requirement

 • Higher borrowing limits than subsidized loans